 5. Be aware of the limitations on technical support

 MetaMask is a powerful tool that is open to the world to build upon.
 That means that many other networks and dapps have, and will, use MetaMask as the link between their dapp and you, the user.
 That does not mean that MetaMask offers technical support for all of those products and protocols.
-If you are interacting with a non-ConsenSys, non-MetaMask third party, seek technical assistance from first unless you are sure that what you're experiencing is a problem with MetaMask.
+If you are interacting with a non-ConsenSys, non-MetaMask third party, seek technical assistance from them first unless you are sure that what you're experiencing is a problem with MetaMask.

 Additionally, some popular decentralized exchanges and dapps are, as mentioned, protocols -- that is, they are smart contracts, software programs that live on the Ethereum blockchain and do not have any centralized authority who runs them the way a traditional website or service is run.
 They are purely peer-to-peer interaction.
 This means they may not offer technical support beyond a users' forum, Slack, or Discord channel.
 Again, see point #1 above.